Understanding Autism and Sensory Sensitivities

 Sensory Sensitivities in Autism

 Sensory sensitivities are common in individuals with autism.
 These sensitivities can manifest in various ways, including hypersensitivity or hyposensitivity to sensory stimuli such as sound, light, touch, taste, and smell.
-It's important to note that sensory sensitivities can vary from person to person, and not all autistic individuals experience the same sensory challenges.
+It is important to note that sensory sensitivities can vary from person to person, and not all autistic individuals experience the same sensory challenges.

 The Role of Headphones